MIROC-DOC/model_description/org/md_enorg/a-intro.md

      2. cumulus convection, large-scale condensation `MODULE:[CUMLUS, LSCOND]`

- The time-varying terms of TERM00103 and TERM00103 due to cumulus convection are found, and `MODULE :[CUMLUS]` Perform time integration with `MODULE:[GDINTG]` just for that term.
+ To find the time-varying terms of TERM00103 and TERM00103 due to cumulus convection, and `MODULE:[CUMLUS]` Perform time integration with `MODULE:[GDINTG]` just for that term.
- In addition, the time-varying terms of TERM00104 and TERM00104 due to large-scale condensation and ` MODULE:[LSCOND]`, Perform time integration with `MODULE:[GDINTG]` just for that term.
+ In addition, the time-varying terms of TERM00104 and TERM00104 due to large-scale condensation are found, and `MODULE:[LSCOND]`, Perform time integration with `MODULE:[GDINTG]` just for that term.
  Precipitation due to cumulus convection and large scale condensation TERM00105,TERM00105, Cloud cover (TERM00106, TERM00106, etc.) is required.